NBA Rumors: Nuggets Could Revisit Plans To Trade For Jrue Holiday In Offseason, Per ‘The Denver Post’

 “There was chatter at the deadline around Pelicans guard Jrue Holiday, and I wouldn’t be surprised at all if those discussions get revisited.
 Holiday has one year left on his contract before he can become a free agent, so the Nuggets would need to assess whether they think he could be a long-term play or if they’re comfortable going for it next season.”

 Singer added that it’s possible Denver might use Gary Harris and/or Will Barton as trade bait while trying to acquire Holiday.
-He added that the team could sweeten the deal with ‘at least” one or two first-round draft picks, including the No. 22 selection in this year’s draft.
+He added that the team could sweeten the deal with “at least” one or two first-round draft picks, including the No. 22 selection in this year’s draft.

 The new speculation on the possibility of Holiday moving to Denver for the 2020-21 season came a few days after former Nuggets head coach George Karl tweeted that the team purportedly wants the two-time All-Defensive selection to start in the backcourt alongside Jamal Murray.
 He added that the organization should make a move for Holiday, even if it means being “bold” by including promising rookie forward Michael Porter Jr. in the offer.
 You can view Karl’s tweet here.